-A comprehensive orientation to UHCL is offered prior to each semester (including summer) for both undergraduate and graduate students.
-New students must attend this mandatory program, which addresses such topics as how to register for classes, how to make the most of campus life and how to utilize the available resources.
+A comprehensive orientation into UHCL is offered prior to each semester (including summer) for both undergraduate and graduate students.
+New students must attend this mandatory program, which addresses topics including how to register for classes, how to make the most of campus life, and how to utilize the available UHCL resources.
 Students are also given the opportunity to tour the campus, as well as meet with faculty, staff and other students.

-International students are encouraged to attend both this orientation and the New International Student Orientation sponsored by the Office of International Admissions and Programs.
-Ongoing support is provided to students through programs such as Mid-Term Madness and Finals Freebies as well as co-programmed events with different resources on campus.
+International students are encouraged to attend both the New Student Orientation and the New International Student orientation sponsored by the Office of International Admissions and Programs.
+Ongoing support is provided to students through programs such as Mid-Term Madness and Finals Freebies, as well as co-programmed events with different resources on campus.